Housing Support Officer in Southampton

 #J-18808-Ljbffr

-Housing Support Officer employer: Southampton City Council
+Housing Support Officer in Southampton employer: Southampton City Council

 Southampton City Council is an exceptional employer, dedicated to making a meaningful impact in the community through its Building Bridges Team.
 With a strong focus on employee well-being, generous benefits including a robust pension scheme, flexible working options, and extensive training opportunities, we foster a supportive work culture that values every team member's contribution.
 Join us in our mission to support families and create stable home environments for children, while enjoying a fulfilling career in a vibrant city.